catalyst-cooperative/open-energy-data-for-all/episodes/data-validation.md

 ### The debugger

-Suppose we now have a test that fails, and now we know which subsystem isn't working right.
+Suppose we have a test that fails.
+Now we know that a subsystem isn't working right.
 How do we figure out why it's broken?

 At this point, we have a few options:
-- break the function down into smaller parts and write more tests: sometimes a good idea, but often tedious and breaks up your code into unnecessarily small chunks
+- break the function down into smaller parts and write more tests: this can totally work, but is often tedious and breaks up your code into unnecessarily small chunks
 - throw in a bunch of `print(f"value of something is {something}")` statements: super easy, but annoying to keep going back and adding more.
   Plus then you have to delete them later to not clutter your output.
-- use an **interactive debugger**!
+- use an **interactive debugger**:

 An interactive debugger pauses your program at a specific spot (a "breakpoint"), at which point you get to go in and poke around.
-It can be super powerful and overwhelmingly complicated - let's go over the basics:
+Let's look at how to use it.

 First, how to start the debugger at all: `breakpoint()`.
 If you decide you want to figure out what's going on in a certain part of your code,